ramank775/home-lab/README.md

 # Home Lab

-This repo contains the setup code for home lab of Raspberry pi cluster running k3s.
+This repo contains the setup code for home lab of Raspberry pi cluster running k3s with Truenas as storage system.

 ## Setup